 Aim of Clinical Research

-Seating Matters collaborated with leading researchers at Ulster University on a KTP Research Project to identify the importance of suitable seating provision in reducing the incidence of pressure ulcers and postural difficulties which have an impact on swallowing, eating, breathing and feeding, in adults in nursing homes.
-This clinical research trial explored the effectiveness of specialist seating provision within a nursing home environment and how it has the potential to impact positively on the health and wellbeing of residents and their caregivers.
+Seating Matters collaborated with leading researchers at Ulster University on a KTP Research Project to identify the importance of suitable seating provision in reducing the incidence of pressure ulcers and postural difficulties.
+This randomised control trial explored the effectiveness of specialist seating provision within a nursing home environment and how it has the potential to impact positively on the health and wellbeing of residents and their caregivers.
 It identified the key principles of correct positioning, seating and mobility and the influence this can have on the health of older people.

 This is the first and only independent, large scale randomised control trial to have been carried out on clinical, therapeutic seating worldwide.
 This relevant and current piece of research provides information on strategies and protocols needed for appropriate seating and positioning recommendations.
 The needs of each patient are different and require individualised assessment to provide appropriate clinical guidance and recommendations for seating.
 This is a fundamental aspect of patient care which has a direct effect on many wider aspects of an individual’s health and wellbeing.
 The Seating Matters chairs have been researched intensively and clinically trialled for those who are elderly or have complex seating needs.

 The staggering results have proven what we already believe, that the correct use of specialised seating can lead to;

 A significant reduction in pressure ulcer incidence.